What you should know about the California professional liability insurance market

 California medical professional liability insurance policies can also provide coverage for your practice or facility due to data breach of medical records or cyber liability.

-California Medical Malpractice Insurance and Statute of Limitations
+California Professional Liability Insurance and Statute of Limitations

-Consult your California medical professional liability insurance company and medical malpractice attorney if you are subject to investigation or receive a written or verbal demand from a patient or patient representative.
+Consult your California physicians liability insurance company and medical malpractice attorney if you are subject to investigation or receive a written or verbal demand from a patient or patient representative.

 THIS SITE DOES NOT OFFER LEGAL ADVICE